shemonto/Kaggle-Playground-Series-2024-Loan-Approval-Prediction/README.md

   - F1-score
   - Precision
   - Recall
-- Confusion matrix for the best performing model
+- Confusion matrix for the best-performing model
-- ROC curve to see how well the classifier seperates the classes.
+- ROC curve to see how well the classifier separates the classes.
-- Assessed the model's predictive capabilities accross different probability thresholds.
+- Assessed the model's predictive capabilities across different probability thresholds.
 - Learning Curves to check overfitting

 ### Step6: Blending and Stacking models
-- Blended the best performing classifiers using weighted voting classifiers
+- Blended the best-performing classifiers using weighted voting classifiers
--  stacked best performing classifiers with LogisticRegression as final estimator
+-  stacked best performing classifiers with LogisticRegression as the final estimator

-### Step7: # Prediction on Kaggle Test Data
+### Step7: Prediction on Kaggle Test Data
 - Performed the preprocessing and feature engineering steps on test data
-- Generated predicted probalities on test set using catboost classifier
+- Generated predicted probabilities on test set using catboost classifier

 ## Achievements
 - Achieved a final AUC score of 0.96 on kaggle's test set, demonstrating a deep understanding of the machine learning workflow, from data preprocessing to model deployment.